BrianGator/Playwright-Automation-Abstractions-Fixtures-Complex-Scenarios/RESOURCES.md

 # Resources File

-This file will be used for the exercises in this course.
-I'll include links that are discussed in each video.
+This file will be used for the exercises

-This course is an extension of Butch Mayhew's course [Learning Playwright](https://www.linkedin.com/learning/learning-playwright).
-This course will build on the existing code from that course.

-## 00_01 Introduction: Playwright Abstractions, Fixtures, and Complex Scenarios

 ## 00_02 What You Need to Know

 - [Learning Playwright](https://www.linkedin.com/learning/learning-playwright/)